MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/xcuitest.md

 that one possible cause is related to XCUITest not being able to 'see' the element in the hierarchy when the gesture is invoked.

-While not foolproof, as a potential workaround and general improvement to test stability, we recommend adapting the following scaffolding code to your gestures invocation (example is for a `tap` gesture):
+While not foolproof, as a potential workaround and general improvement to test stability we recommend adapting the following scaffolding code to your gestures invocation (example is for a `tap` gesture):

 Objective-C